tsgates/arch-wiki-markdown/wiki/Webcam_Setup.md

 Add your webcam's module in /etc/modules-load.d/webcam.conf so it will be loaded into the kernel during init stage bootstrapping.

-Note: If your webcam is USB, the kernel should automatically load the proper driver.
+If your webcam is USB, the kernel should automatically load the proper driver.
 If this is the case, check dmesg after you plug your webcam in.
 You should see something like this:

     $ dmesg|tail